In a nutshell

 Before ProACT implantation, 36 (25%) of patients had mild SUI, 57 (40%) had moderate symptoms and 50 (35%) had severe symptoms.
 After a follow-up of between 28 and 79 months, 72 (64%) of patients were improved.
 Daily pad use decreased by 67% from 3 pads to 1 pad.
 97 (87%) of patients reported “much better” on their quality of life surveys.

 129 (90.2%) of patients had no complications.
 2 patients (1.4%) had pain after the balloon insertion surgery.
 30.1% of patients need further intervention.
 For 15.4%, this was due to balloon defect.
-Other reasons included infection, movement of the balloon, and persistant SUI.
+Other reasons included infection, movement of the balloons, and persistent SUI.

 The bottom line

-The study concluded that ProACT continence balloon treatment had a beneficial effect in patients with SUI after radical prostatectomy.
+The study concluded that the ProACT system had a beneficial effect in patients with SUI after radical prostatectomy.